2000 United States Senate election in New York: Analysis

 Clinton won the election on November 7 with 55 percent of the vote to Lazio's 43 percent, a difference larger than most observers had expected.
 Clinton won the traditionally Democratic base of New York City by large margins, and carried suburban Westchester County, but lost heavily populated Long Island, part of which Lazio represented in Congress.
 She won 13 of 61 counties, with surprising victories in Upstate counties, such as Cayuga, Rensselaer, and Niagara.
 Overall, she lost Upstate to Lazio by only 3 percentage points, to which her win has been attributed.

-In comparison with other results, Clinton's 12-point margin was smaller than Gore's 25-point margin over Bush in the concurrent presidential contest within the state; was slightly larger than the 10-point margin by which fellow New York senator Charles Schumer defeated incumbent Republican Al D'Amato in the hotly contested 1998 senate race; and was considerably smaller than the 47-point margin by which Senator Schumer won reelection in 2004 senate race against little-known Republican challenger Howard Mills.
+In comparison with other results, Clinton's 12-point margin was smaller than Gore's 25-point margin over Bush in the concurrent presidential contest within the state; was slightly larger than the 10-point margin by which fellow New York senator Chuck Schumer defeated incumbent Republican Al D'Amato in the hotly contested 1998 senate race; and was considerably smaller than the 47-point margin by which Senator Schumer won reelection in 2004 senate race against little-known Republican challenger Howard Mills.
 The victory of a Democrat in the Senate election was not assured, because in recent decades the Republicans had won about half the elections for governor and senator.

 Lazio's bid was handicapped by the weak performance of George W. Bush in New York in the 2000 election, but it was also clear Hillary Clinton had made substantial inroads in upstate New York prior to Lazio's entry into the race.
 Exit polls also showed a large gender gap with Clinton running stronger than expected among moderate women and unaffiliated women.
 Clinton's victory would establish her as an effective campaigner and an electoral force on her own, able to capture Republican and independent votes and overcome her polarizing image.
 She would easily win re-election in 2006, and in 2007 began her presidential campaign for 2008.

 Lazio gave up his House seat to run for Senate.
 Following his defeat, which set a record for the most money spent in a losing Senate effort, he took positions in the corporate world and avoided electoral politics until becoming a candidate in New York's 2010 gubernatorial election.
 However, he was defeated by a wide margin in the Republican primary.

 Giuliani would undergo treatment for his cancer and eventually recover; he would also divorce Donna Hanover and eventually marry Judith Nathan.
 After his campaign withdrawal, his political future looked uncertain at best.
 But less than a year after the senate general election, the September 11 attacks took place, with Giuliani still mayor.
 Giuliani's performance in the aftermath of September 11 earned him many accolades and resurrected his political prospects.
 After a successful stint in the private sector, in 2007 he also began his presidential campaign for 2008.